-TOP 5 temperature transmitters on the market
+The best 5 temperature transmitters on the market in 2019

 We consider Yokogawa a strong player in this market.
 You’ll find its temperature transmitters in various segments.
 The YTA320 will connect to the most common temperature sensors like RTDs, thermocouples, and millivolt sensors.
 It offers great integration too, with HART, FOUNDATION Fieldbus, and BRAIN.
 Nobody has that last one as far as I know.
 Of course, the 21st century and proprietary protocol don’t play well together, but at least you have the option.